dfelinto/blender-manual/manual/sculpt_paint/vertex_paint/editing.rst

       objects.

 Vertex Color from Weight
-   Converts the active weight into grayscale vertex colors.
+   Converts the active weight into grayscale colors.
 Invert
    Invert RGB values.
 Levels
-   Adjust levels of vertex colors.
+   Adjust the levels oof the selected vertices.
 Hue Saturation Value
-   Adjust vertex color HSV values.
+   Adjust the HSV values of the selected vertices.
 Bright/Contrast
-   Adjust vertex color brightness/contrast.
+   Adjust the brightness/contrast of the selected vertices.